Service selection statements define conditions an incoming request must satisfy in order to be handled by this service.

 Matches URL of the request.
 Pattern is treated as case-sensitive extended regular expression, unless instructed otherwise by options (see below).

-before a header matching directive reverts its
+Placing the keyword Not before a header matching directive reverts its

 meaning.
 For example, the following will match any request whose URL

-does not begin with /static/
+does not begin with /static/:

 Not URL -beg "/static/"

-block statement can be used to join multiple header
+The Match block statement can be used to join multiple header

 matching directives.
 Its syntax is: